Eu-plore the Municipality of Chania

 – Explore around Kolymvari

-Start your day by visiting Terra Creta, Odigitria Monastery, Gonia Monastery and the Olive Tree Museum of Vouves.
-Eat at the village of Tavronitis and swim at the beach of Ravdoucha.
+Start your day by choosing any destination from the “local flavors”.
+Visit the Olive Tree Museum of Vouves and eat at the traditional village of Tavronitis Take a break at the beach of Ravdoucha and then continue your journey!

 – Explore Chania and the Akrotiri Cape